 You can test your website speed using our own tool, the Free Website Speed Test Tool.

 Enter the URL of your website and hit the ANALYZE WEBSITE button.
 The tool will grade your website speed as well as give your suggestions for how to improve your speed.

-We hope you enjoyed this article on how to customize WordPress and that soon your website will be tailor-made for your needs.
+We hope you enjoyed this article on how to customize WordPress and that soon you will be able to customize your amazon affiliate store, or any website will be tailor-made for your needs.
 If you liked this article, check out our post on the Must Have WordPress Plugins for Business Websites.